sepr88/drl-p3-collab-compet/REPORT.md

 - updating multiple (**`5`**) times per episode
 - adding noise decay (**`0.995`**)
 - adding batch normalization to both the actor and critic network
+- using ReLU activation (instead of leaky ReLU)

 Finally (and after several attempts), the environment was solved after **`1424`** episodes with an average score of **`+0.50`** over the last 100 episodes.
 The best result was achieved after **`1875`** episodes with an average score of **`+1.92`**.